OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

  * MFSPRINT=1  allow usage of BIOS screen and keyboard services by micro-FSD code (filesystem bootstrap).

-               By default QSINIT blocks them during read from boot device.
+               By default QSINIT blocks them while reading from boot device.
                This cause elimination of JFS boot copyright message (a kind of garbage on screen) and deactivate PXE BIOS keyboard polling for ESC key (i.e., PXE BIOS stucks keyboard until the end of file load).

-               Turning this option on is actual only for someone, who writes micro-FSD :)
+               Turning this option ON is actual only for someone, who writes own micro-FSD :)

  * NOAF      - turn OFF Advanced Format aligning for disk read/write ops.
                Affect both QSINIT and OS/2 boot (until IDE/SATA driver load).
-               By default most of long i/o ops aligned to 4k.
+               By default most of long i/o ops is aligned to 4k.

- * NOCLOCK=1 - turn off clock in QSINIT menus
+ * NOCLOCK=1 - turn off clock in QSINIT menus, -1 forces to show both date and time instead.

  * NODBCS    - disable DBCS file loading (OS2DBCS, OS2DBCS.FNT).
 Option saves
-               a small amount of memory in 1st Mb for drivers on DBCS systems and has no any other special effects (except missing graphic console on early boot stage).
+               a small amount of memory in 1st Mb for drivers on DBCS systems and has no any other special effects (except missing graphic console during early boot stage).

  * NOLOGO    - do not show kernel logo.